 5. Reliability: CDNs offer redundancy and failover mechanisms, ensuring content remains accessible even in the event of server failures.

-On top of the five benefits listed above of a CDN, the TLCDN lets you:
+On top of the five benefits of a CDN listed above, the Transloadit Smart CDN lets you:

-1. Realtime transformations: TLCDN lets you perform file transformations in realtime, without having to wait for long encoding times
+1. Do real-time transformations: The TLCDN lets you perform file transformations in real-time, without having to wait for long encoding times.

-2. On-the-fly parameters: Change transformation settings directly from the URL, letting you quickly experiment with different looks, without having to navigate back-and-forth to the Template Editor.
+2. Adjust parameters on the fly: Change transformation settings directly from the URL in order to quickly experiment with different looks, without having to navigate back and forth to the Template Editor.

 How does the TLCDN work?

-So, ideally we put a CDN in between the browser and the //file/serve Robot, so that an encoding result is cached, and can be served many times to different users.
-This is not only faster, but far more cost-efficient.
+To optimize this process, we place a CDN between the browser and the /file/serve Robot.
+This allows an encoding result to be cached and served multiple times to different users, making the process not only faster but also far more cost-efficient.

-Transloadit can transparently handle all this for you with the /tlcdn/deliver Robot.
-It is implicitly used when requests are made to tldcdn.com.
-It sets up AWS CloudFront, tracks usage, and will be the Robot that shows up on your invoice for any consumed bandwidth from the cache to your end-users.
+Transloadit handles this entire process transparently for you using the /tlcdn/deliver Robot.
+This Robot is implicitly used when requests are made to tlcdn.com.
+It sets up AWS CloudFront, tracks usage, and appears on your invoice for any consumed bandwidth from the cache to your end users.
+This seamless integration ensures optimal performance and cost-efficiency for your content delivery needs.

 A world map showing how content is distributed across the CDN.